 As you’re shopping for firewalls, specifically ask about their PCI compliant measures and what they have in place to prevent breaches and fraud.

 This one is as simple as it sounds.
-As soon as you get a new system or add any software that’s related or involved in cardholder data, immediately change the password to something unique and follows the recommended password strength parameters (typically including numbers, letters, and symbols).
+As soon as you get a new system or add any software that’s related to or involved in cardholder data, immediately change the password to something unique and follow the recommended password strength parameters (typically including numbers, letters, and symbols).

 This is a broader measure that addresses both physical and digital cardholder storage.
 If you write down physical information, you need to have strict systems in place that isolate this information and prevent it from being anywhere that isn’t protected.
 This includes limiting access to the physical location (locks, a safe, etc.) and the people who have access to it.

-Whatever software you use for accepting transactions, it must have PCI-compliant encryption.
+Whatever software you use for accepting transactions must have PCI-compliant encryption.
 This prevents the information from being stolen during the communication and transfer between the issuing and acquiring banks.
-Double check that your POS encrypts this data.
+Double-check that your POS encrypts this data.

 Always make sure to have the latest versions of antivirus software downloaded and patched, and record every time you do so.
 You should also scan at least once and month and after every download or patch, recording these instances as well.